chienchuanw/sqlalchemy-v2/README.md

         > Alembic is a lightweight database migration tool for use with SQLAlchemy.
 It allows you to manage database schema changes in a version-controlled manner.

 4. Create a `models.py` for your ORM Models
-5. create a `database.py` for database connection
+5. Create a `database.py` for database connection

 ### Step 2: Initialize Alembic